Posts Tagged ‘Georgia’

 Female Inmates in Georgia to Learn Coding and Technology

-By Christopher Zoukis Women in the Georgia prison system are getting a unique learning opportunity, thanks to a partnership between Code/Out and Arke.
+Thanks to a partnership between Code/Out and Arke, women in the Georgia prison system are getting a unique learning opportunity, thanks to a collaboration between Code/Out and Arke.
 Code/Out is a non-profit organization dedicated to reducing recidivism and poverty among incarcerated women in the Georgia penal system.
-Code/Out addresses this by teaching female inmates how to code, and how technology…
+Code/Out addresses this by teaching female inmates how

 The state of Georgia has earmarked education for prisoners as a top budget priority on two fronts – by enrolling more inmates in GED certificate programs and also by creating new job skills training to help prisoners find work once they are released.